Airborne Cigar: Cigar

-The Admiralty also complained, as they relied on Y service intercepts to track E-boat operations.
+The Admiralty also complained as they relied on Y service intercepts to track E-boat operations.
 This was among the first of many cases where the offended group was forced to demonstrate that their loss of intercept intelligence would have a greater impact than the loss of jamming to Bomber Command, an argument they almost always lost due to Bomber Command's high attrition rates at that time.
 In this case, Cigar was allowed to continue operation.
 A more serious concern for Cigar was a lack of range; the VHF signals did not refract around the Earth as well as lower frequencies, meaning that the effect was limited to the line-of-sight.
 In the case of Cigar, calculations suggested it would be effective to about 140 miles, which made it useful only against short-range raids in France and over the North Sea.

 Airborne Cigar

 On 6 May 1943, Air Commodore Sidney Osborne Bufton ordered a version of Cigar that could be fitted to an aircraft.
-This concept naturally became known as "Airborne Cigar", and as a result, the original retroactively became "Ground Cigar".
+This concept naturally became known as the "Airborne Cigar", and as a result, the original retroactively became the "Ground Cigar".
 Bufton also suggested that "in view of the brevity and simplicity of the term, it is requested that you refer to 'Airborne Cigar' aircraft as ABC aircraft in future communications."
 The system was originally intended for fitting to No. 100 Squadron RAF bombers, but as these aircraft were in the process of receiving the new H2S radars, they had no leftover electrical power to run the ABC system.
 Thus No. 101 Squadron RAF was selected, operating the system for much of the war.